leeky/Bloody-CMS/README.md

 * Allow the admin to sorting the pages and elements in the sidebar
 * Add a sponsorship module
-* Add avatars for the twitter authors
 * Add a commenting module
 * Add a gravatar module for comments
 * Add a map module
-* Add a ticketing module
+* Add a ticketing module that integrates with Eventbrite
 * Add a links module
 * Add automatic and manual sharing of new posts to social sites
 * Allow a site to link back to a parent site
-* Add a ticketing module that integrates with Eventbrite

 Disclaimer
 ----------